John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260723_105833_blackedout.png" width="700" height="1400" />

 7. Finally the token has been generated and saved it needs to be added to the Github repository secrets.
-Instructions can be found here: https://github.com/John-bju/SIL-translation-test/blob/main/README.md#adding-tokens-to-github-secrets
+Instructions can be found in the "Adding tokens to Github secrets" section

 #

 #### CROWDIN_PROJECT_ID
-1. To find the CROWDIN_PROJECT_ID open the Crowdin project webpage and on the right hand side under the "dashboard" tab, there it will be listed.
+1. To find the `CROWDIN_PROJECT_ID` open the Crowdin project webpage and on the right hand side under the "dashboard" tab, there it will be listed.
 Click it to copy the token and save it.

 ![Description](README_pics/Screenshot_20260710_153219.png)

+2. Now that the token has been saved it needs to be added to the Github repository secrets.
+Instructions can be found in the "Adding tokens to Github secrets" section

 #

 #### CROWDIN_GITHUB_TOKEN
-1. To generate the CROWDIN_GITHUB_TOKEN open the Github webpage and click on the user's Github profile picture and select "settings".
+1. To generate the `CROWDIN_GITHUB_TOKEN` open the Github webpage and click on the user's Github profile picture and select "settings".
 This will open the Github user's settings page.

 ![Description](README_pics/Screenshot_20260710_154215.png)